 You should also ask your employer about his motivations and what drives him to keep working hard.
-And lastly, it is important that you run a trial and make a plan to ensure the success of this strategy.
+And lastly, you must run a trial and make a plan to ensure the success of this strategy.

 Train and Educate Workers for Telecommuting Success

-In telecommuting, communication between employer and employee is essential, while the education, as well as adequate training of the employee, is necessary; together, these are the important factors you have to think first if you are considering to apply telecommuting.
+In telecommuting, communication between employer and employee is essential, while the education, as well as adequate training of the employee, is necessary; together, these are the important factors you have to think first if you are considering applying to telecommute.

-Prepare your employees and ensure that not only the managers are well trained but also everyone, in order to ensure the successful deployment of the said strategy.
+Prepare your employees and ensure that not only the managers are well trained but also everyone, to ensure the successful deployment of the said strategy.

 Telecommuting Saves Money

-On the other hand, an employee given the privilege to work at home will save up to $6,800 on a yearly basis.
+On the other hand, an employee given the privilege to work at home will save up to $6,800 every year.

 Also, it has been proven that telecommuting boosts employee’s satisfaction that increases their productivity and their sense of loyalty.
 It also gives the employee a chance to balance their work and personal life.

 Telecommuting also provides more opportunities that will help a business or the employer to scale back in multiple possible ways.
 Speaking of employer’s benefits, the most obvious cost-saving opportunity that they can have is the reduction in overhead that will save them $11,000 a year!
 Other benefits include higher retention rates, fewer employee’s sick days, and lastly, the evident decrease in travel cost.